niphadkarneha/certifications/README.md

 # Certifications

-#### Web

-There is no end when in comes to learning web technologies
+#### Web: There is no end when in comes to learning web technologies

 1. [Advanced Javascript](https://www.udemy.com/course/javascript-advanced/)